Tildehat/EON-Class-Addition-Mod/README.md

 - Fixed a bug where Dirty fighting would have a guaranteed proc rate if equipping a gun but no rapier.
 - Fixed a bug where using Buccaneer Force Boost could cause a crash while playing on a 3DS.

+v1.3
+- Fixed a data error on Buccaneer's Enhanced chase where level 4 would only add 3 Chases and not 9.
+- Fixed a bug where Ronins would not crit when using the correct skills during the correct stance.
+- Added subclass text in the status screen for Buccaneer and Alchemist.
+- Added the Alchemist class.
+- Buccaneer's Ultimate armour Calico Sailor now has a description.
+Available from Ketos's Conditional.
+- Alchemist's Ultimate armour Oroborus Robe available from Storm Emperor's Conditional.